joshz793/pDMET/installation-guide.md

 # Sample Installation Guide:
 Last Edited: 24th Jan, 2025

-The installation guide was first prepared by Valay Agarawal for supercomputers in the University of Chicago and has been added here for support.

-*[24 Jan 2025]* This installation guide has been updated by Joshua Zhou.
+[24 Jan 2025] This installation guide has been written by Joshua Zhou.
 This guide is currently written *strictly* for installing pDMET on the Midway3 Cluster at the University of Chicago.

+This guide will step the user through installation of each dependency of pDMET.
+Even if these dependencies are already installed on the user's system, **please follow from the beginning, as dependency versions are critical**.

 ## Loading the proper modules